Jun Wed 2024

 This is where the Statement of Estimated Income Tax form comes in.
 The SET form will help you estimate how much income you will earn during the financial year, and based on this value, you can calculate how much tax you owe to the Government.

-These tax values are estimated for the year of assessment and then paid in four instalments, once every three months.
+These tax values are estimated for the year of assessment and then paid in four installments, once every three months.
 So, based on the estimation, you can make the payments quarterly (four times a year in total).

 Who do I submit the form to?

-Once you have completed the SET form, you can submit it by hand or through registered post to the Central Document Management Unit (CDMU),IRD Head Office, Chittampalam A Gardiner Mawatha, Colombo 02.
+Once you have completed the SET form, you can submit it by hand or through registered post to the Central Document Management Unit (CDMU), IRD Head Office, Chittampalam A Gardiner Mawatha, Colombo 02.

 If you plan on physically submitting the SET you can also do it at any Regional Office available in your area.